 - checkout-sandbox: sandbox-only consumer group

-- Which sandbox consumers should stay out of the approval?
+• Which non-production consumers should stay out of the approval?

-That is the joint surface.
-Confluent answers whether the contract can be registered.
-Anyshift answers whether the production stream is ready for that contract to matter.
+That is the joint surface: Confluent answers whether the schema can be registered; Anyshift answers whether the production stream is ready for that registration to matter.

 The same pattern extends to connector updates with downstream service impact, high-risk topic cleanup with owner evidence, and schema deprecation reviews that identify consumers before a breaking migration.

-For Confluent users, the win is simple: Schema Registry and Stream Catalog stay the source of truth, but every important stream change can carry the production context needed to approve it well.
+For Confluent users, the win is straightforward: Schema Registry and Stream Catalog stay the source of truth, while important stream changes carry the production context needed to approve them well.

-If your team uses Confluent and wants schema changes with production blast radius instead of manual consumer-and-owner reconstruction, contact us.
+If your team uses Confluent and wants schema registrations with production impact instead of manual consumer-and-owner reconstruction, contact us.